agilesolutions/primereact/README.md

 ## Managing Client and Server side API's

-Synchronizing your client Rest models and server side REST controller with your OpenAPI contracts is utilized with [OpenApi generator Maven plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin)
+Lining up your client and server-side code with latest state of your API Docs is utilized with [OpenApi generator Maven plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin)

 SpringDoc — a tool that simplifies the generation and maintenance of API docs, based on the OpenAPI 3 specification